mackoj/CompileTimeFunctionDecorator/0000-compile-time-function-decorator.md

 ## Proposed solution

-Teach the compiler how to insert code before/after and around a already existing function.
+Teach the compiler how to insert code before/after and around an already existing function.

 We propose that a function can have added code to it from an injector.
 We describe the specific conditions under which a function is augmented below, followed by the details of how the injector is implemented.

 Introducing a new expression `@decorator` which inject code into a function.
 It can take parameter **before**, **after** and **wrap**.

-### Expected behaviour
+### Expected behavior

 **before** | **after** | **wrap**
 --- | --- | ---